 Veterans Retraining Assistance Program (VRAP).

 The federal government created a job training program for unemployed veterans and former military members.
+It is a free service, and find how to apply below.
 The Veterans Retraining Assistance Program, or VRAP, was initiated by the Department of Labor as well as the Department of Veterans Affairs to provide individuals with the skills and experiences that are required to obtain jobs that are in high demand.

 Participants need to enroll in a VA approved educational or job training program that is offered by a technical school and/or a community college.
 Upon completion of the program, it needs to lead to a Certificate, Associate Degree, Non-College Degree, or some other equivalent training of the veteran for an occupation that is in high demand.

 Those who are able to enroll must attend all sessions and classes full-time in order to receive up to 12 months of financial assistance that is equal to the monthly full-time payment rate under the Montgomery GI Bill–Active Duty program.
 The US Department of Labor will offer job training and employment assistance to every Veteran who participates upon completion of the VRAP program.